vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Turning the crank refers to the process by which the Canonical Kernel Team creates new kernels and updates all our existing kernels every three weeks as part of the Ubuntu Stable Release Update (SRU) process.
-To compliment the SRU process the kernel engineering team has created a rich toolset for kernel cranking, which we maintain in the kteam-tools repo, which you will need to clone to your local machine as part of setting up your development environment.
+To compliment the SRU process, the kernel engineering team has created a rich toolset for kernel cranking.
+These tools are maintained in the kteam-tools repo, which you will need to clone to your local machine as part of setting up your development environment.

 While the information in this document sufficiently covers all the necessary steps a new kernel engineer needs to perform in order to crank a kernel, it is expected that a mentor is assigned to any new/unfamiliar engineer to answer questions and explain details for what is being done in each step for which kernel and why.
 Without understanding what is actually being done by these tools, it is difficult to properly debug and solve issues on when something inevitably breaks in the process.